- Treatment & Survival

-The following 12 signs may help you to detect a carbon monoxide leakage or buildup in your home.
-They are:
+The following 12 signs may help you to detect a carbon monoxide leakage or buildup in your home, such as:

 - You see black, sooty marks on the front covers of gas fires.